 And, there you have it!
 Cauliflower florets with minimal mess.

 Depending on how you plan to use the cauliflower, you can slice the florets in half, lengthwise.
 (Crispy cauliflower tacos, anyone?)
 You can also roughly chop the florets for a stir fry, warm salad, or cheesy roasted cauliflower dish.

 To make riced cauliflower, simply toss the chopped florets into a food processor and pulse until crumbly.
 From there, the possiblities are endless.
-Riced cauliflower as an alternative to rice, or in recipes like quiche crust, vegetable burgers, or hash browns.
+Use riced cauliflower as an alternative to actual rice or potato hash browns, or in recipes like quiche crust or vegetable burgers.

 We hope you found this cauliflower cutting tutorial helpful.
 For more guidance, check out our “Kitchen Tips” section.